awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-dynamodb-utilities.md

 This code is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/dynamodb/src/libs/ddbDocClient.js)\.

 In the `libs` directory create a Node\.js module with the file name `ddbClient.js`\.
-Copy and paste the code below into it, which creates the Amazon S3 client object\.
+Copy and paste the code below into it, which creates the DynamoDB client object\.
 Replace *REGION* with your AWS region\.

 ```
 import { DynamoDBClient } from "@aws-sdk/client-dynamodb";